Sydney-Informatics-Hub/hello-nextflow/docs/day2/03_quant.md

 ### 2. Define the process `script`

+> Too tricky without inputs and outputs in place, to be amended in next iteration

 !!! question "Exercise"

     Add the `script` definition.
 Remember to convert hardcoded paths and bash